Skip to content

 Can any SAP Commerce Cloud migration be done in 90 days?

 Not every migration, but more than most people think.
-The 90-day timeline worked for Franke because the team committed to standards-first architecture, had strong governance, and accepted that custom development would be minimal.
-If your project requires extensive custom business logic, complex B2B workflows, or a complete data transformation, plan for 4–6 months.
-The methodology principles — governance, standards-first, parallel integration — still compress whatever timeline you’re working with.
+The 90-day timeline worked for Franke because the team committed to standards-first architecture, had solid governance, and accepted that custom development would be minimal.
+If your project needs extensive custom business logic, complex B2B workflows, or a full data transformation, plan for 4-6 months.
+The methodology principles still compress whatever timeline you’re working with.

 What made Franke’s project different from a typical migration?

-Three things: decision speed, scope discipline, and architecture philosophy.
+Decision speed, scope discipline, and architecture philosophy.
 Most migrations slow down because decisions wait for monthly reviews, scope expands mid-build (“while we’re at it…”), and teams default to custom development over platform capabilities.
-Franke’s weekly steering committee, strict MVP scope, and standards-first approach eliminated these common time sinks.
+Franke’s weekly steering committee, strict MVP scope, and standards-first approach cut out those time sinks.

 How much does a 90-day SAP Commerce Cloud migration cost?

-A migration of this scope — 9 countries, Composable Storefront, multi-system integration — typically runs CHF 300K–500K when using a standards-first approach.
-Custom-heavy implementations of comparable scope can cost CHF 600K–1M+ and take 6–9 months.
-The standards-first approach saves both time and budget by reducing custom development and future maintenance overhead.
+A migration of this scope (9 countries, Composable Storefront, multi-system integration) typically runs CHF 300K-500K when using a standards-first approach.
+Custom-heavy implementations of comparable scope can cost CHF 600K-1M+ and take 6-9 months.
+Standards-first saves both time and budget by reducing custom development and future maintenance overhead.

 What’s a standards-first architecture?

-It means using SAP Commerce Cloud’s built-in capabilities and Composable Storefront components as the default, and writing custom code only when the platform genuinely can’t handle a requirement.
-In practice, this covers 80%+ of typical e-commerce functionality.
-Custom development is reserved for unique business logic — things like proprietary pricing rules or industry-specific compliance features that no platform handles out of the box.
+It means using SAP Commerce Cloud’s built-in capabilities and Composable Storefront components as the default, writing custom code only when the platform genuinely can’t handle a requirement.
+In practice, that covers 80%+ of typical e-commerce functionality.
+Custom development is reserved for unique business logic: proprietary pricing rules, industry-specific compliance features, the things no platform handles out of the box.

 Why did this project win an SAP Quality Award?

 SAP Quality Awards recognise projects that demonstrate excellence in methodology, outcomes, and innovation.
-The Franke project won in the “Time to Market” category for delivering a 9-country rollout in 90 days with zero post-launch hotfixes, measurable business improvements (20% conversion increase, 30% faster order processing), and a governance model that other organisations can replicate.
+The Franke project won in “Time to Market” for delivering a 9-country rollout in 90 days with zero post-launch hotfixes, measurable business improvements (20% conversion increase, 30% faster order processing), and a governance model that other companies can replicate.

 SAP Commerce CloudComposable StorefrontSAP Quality AwardsMigrationCase Study